1924 Grand Prix season: Season review

 With the increasing support and crowd interest in Italian motor-racing, a raft of new events was springing up across the country.
 In April, the great Tazio Nuvolari got his first victory on four wheels at the inaugural Circuito del Tigullio, near Genoa, in a Bianchi.
 The new Alfa Romeo P2 was unveiled in June at the fast local circuit at the city of Cremona, giving the race an auspicious status.
 Antonio Ascari won for the works team first time out, finishing nearly an hour ahead of his nearest rival.
 In July, the first Coppa Acerbo was held on the Pescara Circuit.
 It was won by Enzo Ferrari in an older Alfa Romeo RL and he was given the title Commendatore by Italian premier Benito Mussolini.

-The French Grand Prix returned to Lyons using an abbreviated version of the track last used for the epic 1914 Grand Prix.
+The French Grand Prix returned to Lyon using an abbreviated version of the track last used for the epic 1914 Grand Prix.
 It was shortened to a 23 km track cutting out the back end of the run out to Châteauneuf while still incorporating le piege de la mort (Death Trap) - the infamous steep downhill right-left switchback, and hairpin at Les Sept Chemins.

 Once again, like ten years earlier, the entry list promised a great showdown.
 Bugatti unveiled its new Type 35 with a works team of five drivers: Jean Chassagne, Ernest Friderich, Pierre de Vizcaya, Meo Costantini and Leonico Garnier.
 Presenting a strong French line-up, they were joined by the Delage works team of veteran René Thomas, Albert Divo and new driver Robert Benoist.
 The other French team was Rolland-Pilain, this year fitted with a Swiss Schmid engine, with the experienced Jules Goux and Giulio Foresti.

 They were up against a very strong Italian challenge.
 The Fiat team had their supercharged 805 with Pietro Bordino, Cesare Pastore, Onesimo Marchisio and the great Felice Nazzaro.
 Alfa Romeo brought four of the new P2 cars for their regular driver line-up of Campari, Ascari, Wagner and Ferrari.
 The other entries were from Great Britain.
 Sunbeam, surprise winners the year before, had three cars ready for Henry Segrave, Kenelm Lee Guinness and Dario Resta.
 The final entry was Count Louis Zborowski racing his American Miller 122 he had taken to race in Spain in 1923.